PURL: Safe and Effective Sanitization of Link Decoration: Background Related Work

 \para{Resource path}.
 Immediately following the FQDN, \texttt{/YYY/ZZZ} is the resource path in the URL.
 It points to a directory, file, API endpoint, or other resource on the server. \texttt{pixel.jpg} is the name of the resource hosted on the server.

 \para{Query parameters}.
-Immediately following the resource path after the \textit{?} delimiter, \texttt{ISBN=XXX\&UID=abc123} are the query parameters in the URL.
+Immediately following the resource path after the $?$ delimiter, \texttt{ISBN=XXX\&UID=abc123} are the query parameters in the URL.
 A query parameter consists of a key-value pair, where the key is separated from the value by the \textit{=} delimiter.
-Multiple query parameters in a URL are separated from each other by the \textit{\&} delimiter.
+Multiple query parameters in a URL are separated from each other by the $\&$ delimiter.

 \para{Fragments}.
-Immediately following the query parameters after the \textit{\#} delimiter, \texttt{xyz} is the fragment in the URL.
-Fragments can be a singular value or multiple key-value pairs that are separated by the \& delimiter (similar to query parameters).\footnote{In cases where fragments contain multiple key-value pairs, we treat these key-value pairs in a similar fashion as query parameters to facilitate easier comparison and analysis across different parts of URL.}
+Immediately following the query parameters after the $\#$ delimiter, \texttt{xyz} is the fragment in the URL.
+Fragments can be a singular value or multiple key-value pairs that are separated by the \& delimiter (similar to query parameters).\footnote{In cases where fragments contain multiple key-value pairs, we treat these key-value pairs similarly as query parameters to facilitate easier comparison and analysis across different URL components.}

-While only query parameters are typically considered as link decoration, as we discuss later in Section \ref{subsec: methodology}, link decoration more broadly encompasses resource path, query parameters, and fragments.
+While only query parameters are traditionally considered as link decoration~\cite{Takata2021RiskAanalysisLinkDecoration, randall2022measuring}, we find that link decoration can be carried out using the resource path, query parameters, and fragments (discussed further in Section~\ref{subsec: methodology})\footnote{While fragments are not sent alongside a request to a server, the server can send a redirect to another page, which can access the fragments from the URL, e.g., through \texttt{window.location.hash}.}.
+Next, we describe the threat model we consider for tracking through link decoration.